jekuper/chaptercut/docs/bot-api-server.md

 Telegram's cloud Bot API caps bot uploads at 50 MB.
 A chapter-split album is routinely larger than that.

-The predecessor project answered this by building a separate FastAPI upload server with shared-key auth, random links, and a cleanup task, plus dual upload code paths and a "where should I put this" choice in the UX.
-That is a lot of machinery, and a standing credential, for a limit that is configurable.

 `telegram-bot-api` is Telegram's own Bot API implementation, open source and self-hostable.
 Run with `--local` it: